TRUMANCFY/DSEProject/README.md

 ├── indServer.go            # Independent Server
 ├── tally.go                # Tallier
 ├── server.sh               # Run the program
-├── doc/ 		    # The report of the project
-└── web/                    # Frontend and Backend
+├── doc/ 		            # The report and slides of the project └── web/                    # Frontend and Backend
 │  ├── frontend/src         # Frontend code for the voter
 │  ├── backend/server.py    # User management backend